-FFL staff worked with two assisted living facilities to promote upgrading their old fixtures and using better irrigation practices; water bills.
+FFL staff worked with two assisted-living facilities to promote upgrading their old fixtures and using better irrigation practices.

 Sugarmill Manor’s water usage